Wall hanging signed Eliza Hawkins, d.1996, 42" x 58", "Woman Escaping Without a Stitch.

 Other connected facts:

-- Eliza was the first reader at the 2007 Book Festival at the Victoria Centre for the Arts along with Rachael Wyatt.
-(Mz Wyatt has extensive awards, which include The Order of Canada.)
+Eliza was a reader at the 2007 Book Festival at the Victoria Centre for the Arts along with Rachael Wyatt.
+(Ms. Wyatt has extensive awards, which include The Order of Canada.)

 Victoria City Hall; Victoria's Macpherson Theatre; Oak Bay Municipal Hall; Madrona Art Centre, Nanaimo; Gavin House Gallery; Belle Vue Art Museum.
 Washington DC, USA

-- The HABERDASHER'S GARDEN, fibre art won Honorable Mention, Fibre Art at the Sooke Art Show, 2011 (sold)
+The HABERDASHER'S GARDEN, fiber art won Honorable Mention, Fiber Art at the Sooke Art Show, 2011 (sold)

-- IRIS' AND POPPIES, fibre art won Best in Show, Fibre Art at the Sooke Fine Art Show 2010 (sold)
+IRIS' AND POPPIES, fiber art won Best in Show, Fiber Art at the Sooke Fine Art Show 2010 (sold)

 Arts related activities: